The boundary of chaos for interval mappings: Introduction

 This result is the starting point for the results of this paper.
-In Section~\ref{sec:boundary}, we will transfer it successively to the space of polynomials using ideas from \cite{BruvS}, then via the Douady-Hubbard Straighening Theorem to polynomial-like mappings, and finally to analytic mappings with even critical points via renormalization and specifically the complex bounds of \cite{ClvSTr}.
-Similar tools to those used to prove Theorem~\ref{thm:main} together with the transversal non-singularity of the derivative of the renormalization operator acting from the space of analytic mappings to the space of polynomial-like germs are used to prove Theorem~\ref{thm:II}.
+In Section~\ref{sec:boundary}, we will transfer it successively to the space of polynomials using ideas from \cite{BruvS}, then via the Douady-Hubbard Straightening Theorem to polynomial-like mappings, and finally to analytic mappings with even critical points via renormalization and specifically the complex bounds of \cite{ClvSTr}.
+Using the transversal non-singularity of the derivative of the renormalization operator acting from the space of analytic mappings to the space of polynomial-like germs, we go on to prove Theorems~\ref{thm:main} and \ref{thm:II}.
 We obtain Theorem~\ref{thm:main smooth} from Theorem~\ref{thm:main} via an approximation argument, which is similar to one used in \cite{GMdM}.
 Once we have proved Theorem~\ref{thm:main smooth}, we use it together with results of \cite{Davie} on the hyperbolicity of the period-doubling renormalization operator acting on smooth unimodal mappings to prove Theorem~\ref{thm:II smooth}.
 Finally we deduce Theorem~\ref{thm:III}.